LibraryCarpentry/lc-shell/_episodes/03-free-text.md

 The fourth and final part sorts the text again by the counts of duplicates generated in step three.

-**note there are a few bits of punctuation in here - I've left these in deliberately as you should always bug fix!
-The internet is a always a good place to start searching for why this might have happened (something about the `punct` command we used...)**

-Either way we have now taken the text apart and produced a count for each word in it.
+We have now taken the text apart and produced a count for each word in it.
 This is data we can prod and poke and visualise, that can form the basis of our investigations, and can compare with other texts processed in the same way.